2. Does the law cover oral requests?

 As a practical matter, informal telephone inquiry as to the status of a request can reduce the chance of an agency taking an adversarial position regarding the request.

 The public body (and not a requester) should memorialize a denial in writing by sending a notice of denial.
-Requests for records should be in wiring, because public bodies have no obligation to answer oral requests.
+Requests for records should be in writing, because public bodies have no obligation to answer oral requests.
 See 5 ILCS 140/3(c).
+The failure to timely respond to a request operates as a denial of the request.

 For purposes of appeal, it is best to reduce all stages of a FOIA request to writing.